 Road Map to Success: 2019 Action Plan Time Frame Action Plan January - March Establish routine business outreach meetings.
 Participating in WKCTC trip to Greenville and Spartanburg.
 Work with PED in their economic development efforts and on their search committee.
 Pursuing the creation of TIF district.
 Facilitating the rollout of the opportunity zones.
 Begin to evaluate internal ED processes and efforts.
 April - June Conduct regular business outreach meetings.
 Analyze and recommend a change to the city's incentive policy.
 Considering internal economic development efforts and structure.
 Continue to pursue TIF.
-July - September Continue regular business outreach meetings.
-Pursue implementation of new internal ED processes.
-Pursue implementation of new ED incentive strategies.
-Establish baseline to meet desired outcome.
+July - September Business outreach meetings to continue as new Development processes are explored.
 October - December Continue regular business outreach meetings.
 Evaluate new processes and ED incentive strategies.
 Begin monitoring metrics.